 Recently, Google has released a PDF document which suggests that there may be a potential twist within Search Engine Optimisation and Google’s algorithm.
 Web pages in the distant future may potentially be evaluated by their factual accuracy.
+So, rather than just looking at the links pointing to you (and their relevance, quality, etc) they will actually factor in the quality of the information on your site too.

 What is Knowledge-Based Trust you ask?
 Allow us to briefly explain

-Google – Knowledge-Based Trust (KBT)
+Google’s Knowledge-Based Trust (KBT)

 The team at Google have released further details with regards to their feasible long-term plans.
 Google propose the new strategy will interlink with Google’s Knowledge Vault.
 The Knowledge Vault is a gigantic database of factual information which Google has accumulated from the web.

 Websites will be analysed via the Knowledge Vault and evaluated on their accuracy and reliability.
 The greater the accuracy score, the more your website will be regarded as trustworthy and reliable.
-Meaning to say, the greater the score your website gets, you can be sure to see healthier search rankings.
+That is to say, the greater the score your website gets, you can be sure to see healthier search rankings.

-The Knowledge-Based Trust (KBT) plan could very well be the new method of measuring websites in order to rank them.
+The Knowledge-Based Trust plan could very well be the new method of measuring websites in order to rank them.
 Less mistakes and more legitimate facts could be accountable for how Google positions your website.

 This is a good sign for vigilantly researched and factual websites or blogs.